 - Pour the coconut cream, maple syrup and espresso into a medium size metal bowl, set on ice over a larger bowl.
 Set a fine mesh strainer on top of the bowls.

 - Pour the cashew-coffee mixture through the strainer and stir it into the coconut cream.
 Press on the coffee beans in the strainer to get the maximum coffee flavor then discard the beans.
-Mix in the vanilla and stir until cool.
+Mix in the vanilla and sea salt and stir until cool.

 - Chill the mixture thoroughly over the ice bath, about 30 minutes, stirring frequently.
 Freeze the chilled ice cream mixture in an ice cream maker according to the manufacturer's instructions.
 Transfer ice cream to a 9 x 13-inch baking pan, level the top, cover tightly and freeze until firm, at least 6 hours.